What is Licensed Content?

 —– Here is how the story begins—–

-One day I was siting in the office and I get an email from Patrick who is the Yoda of Content Marketing.
-He loves Content Marketing, cares so much about his craft and will defend it at all cost.
+One day I was siting in the office and I got an email from from a co-worker who is the Yoda of content marketing.
 His email basically says, “Licensed content can help SEO NewsCred said.
 Call b#llsh!t you must!”

 Here is the title of the post so you can search for it. #nobacklinksgiven